• Skip to primary navigation

 Jump to Recipe Print Recipe

-his post features my truly delicious gluten-free pumpkin squares recipe and contains affiliate links.
+This post features my delicious gluten-free pumpkin squares recipe (also known as pumpkin bars) and contains affiliate links.
 Please see my disclosures.
-Please note that this post has been updated, refreshed, and republished on October 21, 2019.

 How to Make Gluten-Free Pumpkin Squares

-To make these gluten-free pumpkin squares, you’ll need a few key ingredients.
+You’ll need a few key ingredients to make these gluten-free pumpkin squares.
 It’s pretty simple, but let me walk you through it all.

-First off, you need a gluten-free flour blend.
-I have used several different gluten-free flour blends to make these pumpkin squares and have found they all work well.
+First, you need a good gluten-free flour blend.
+I have used several gluten-free flour blends to make these pumpkin squares and found many work well.
+This recipe is hard to mess up!

 Bob's Red Mill 1-to-1 flour